-Tidestone Group - The business focus of Tidestone Group remains on the promotion of the self-developed "Tidestone" - branded (local-hosted and cloud-based) network management system, with key modules including intelligent network management system, response support system, centralised alarm system, smart customer service platform and unified monitoring and management system for data centres.
-During the Year, total contracts collectively secured by Tidestone Group amounted to HK\$18,200,000, which represented a drop of 17.3% as compared to 2022.
-The telecommunications sector remains the key business sector of Tidestone Group with approximately 30% of total contracts signed related to the cloud-based network management system of Tidestone Group.
-Contracts secured from telecommunications service providers in the Guangxi Zhuang Autonomous Region, the provinces of Jiangxi, Jiangsu, Hebei and Hunan and municipalities of Chongqing and Shanghai.
+Tidestone Group - The business focus of Tidestone Group remains on the promotion of the self-developed "Tidestone" - branded network management system but with core focus now moved to the cloud-based version.
+Key modules include intelligent network management system, response support system, centralised alarm system, smart customer service platform and unified monitoring and management system for data centres, with the network test evaluation module now added to its portfolio.
+During the Year, total contracts collectively secured by Tidestone Group amounted to only HK\$15,900,000, which represented a drop of 12.5% as compared to 2023 due to a very slow start with no contracts secured during the first five months of the Year.
+The telecommunications sector remains the key business sector of Tidestone Group with contracts secured from telecommunications service providers in the provinces of Jiangxi, Hebei and Guangdong and the municipalities of Chongqing and Shanghai.